How can you evaluate your copywriting? Use our 4-Point Test

 You may have heard some say “no one reads anymore” (and maybe you believe it).

-Yet, purchases are made each and every day as a result of emails, direct mail, print ads, and website copy.
+Yet, purchases are made every day as a result of emails, direct mail, print ads, and website copy.
 The truth is no one reads boring copy — usually filled with generalities that don’t tell the reader anything.
-(And no one reads copy that looks hard to get through — so break up your paragraphs with specific subheads that follow the 6 Tests of Effective Headlines.)
+(And no one reads copy that looks hard to get through — so break up your paragraphs with specific subheads, which can also help your SEO efforts.)

 Search out any words in your copy that don’t need to be there.
 You want to “edit to be lean.”
 If you can remove a word or phrase (sometimes an entire paragraph) and not change the strength of your sell, those words don’t need to be there (and leaving them in is likely depressing your response).